Dancing Girls (song)

 "Dancing Girls" is a song by the English singer-songwriter Nik Kershaw.
-It was the third single from his debut studio album, Human Racing, and released on 2 April 1984.
-It charted on 14 April 1984, and reaching a peak position of No. 13 in the UK Singles Chart.
+It was the third single from his debut studio album, Human Racing, and released on 2 April 1984 by MCA Records.
+It charted on 14 April 1984, and reaching a peak position of No. 13 in the UK singles chart.
 It stayed on the charts for nine weeks.

-Music & Lyrics
+Music and lyrics

 Kershaw explained the song to Number One magazine in September 1984:

-In a podcast interview with Sodajerker, Kershaw remembers writing the bassline spontaneously on a Roland Juno-6 synthesizer, using the arpeggiator function, and programming a rhythm on a Roland TR-808 drum machine – it was to this musical basis that the lyrics would be written.
+In a 2012 podcast interview with Sodajerker, Kershaw remembers writing the bassline spontaneously on a Roland Juno-6 synthesizer, using the arpeggiator function, and programming a rhythm on a Roland TR-808 drum machine – it was to this musical basis that the lyrics would be written.

 Music video

 The external street scenes for the music video for "Dancing Girls" were filmed in the dead-end section of Woodberry Grove, Finchley, North London.
 It depicted Kershaw as the subject of the song's lyrics, an advertising executive, imagining himself dancing with a group of middle aged dancers, including a six foot tall traffic warden, deliberately juxtaposed against Kershaw's 5'3" (160 cm) frame.
 The video was intended to be light-hearted, following on from the much darker video for Kershaw's previous single, "Wouldn't It Be Good".